-Line 20 - Enter on this line the total net operating losses from previous years for purpose of the alternative minimum tax, as determined on Schedule G Corporation, Part II, line 13, Column E. Include such schedule with the return.
+Line 21 - Enter on this line the total net operating losses from previous years for purpose of the alternative minimum tax, as determined on Schedule G Corporation, Part II, line 15, Column E. Include such schedule with the return.

-The amount of the loss to be claimed on this line cannot exceed 70% of the alternative minimum net income determined on line 19.
+As general rule the amount of the loss to be claimed on this line cannot exceed 70% of the alternative minimum net income determined on line 20.